Last Updated on

 One of the quickest rising wines in Australia is its Grenache.
 The varietal wine is a hidden red blend, which has a red berry aroma and a silky texture.
 This wine is a popular choice among consumers and producers alike.
 Grenache really shines in a Meditteranean environment.
 That means you can get some of the best offerings in the South Australian region of the McLaren Vale.

 The Grenache grown from the sandy soils of the McLaren Vale are arguably the regions best.
 Plus, it’s enriched with tannins, has a delicate, floral taste, and offers a sandy texture reminiscent of the soil from which it grows.
 If you’re looking for the best Grenache in Australia, consider Chapel Hill, Yangarra, Ochota Barrels, and Kay Brothers.
 In the Barossa region, try Greenock Creek, Turkey Flat, and Cirillo.

 Light-Bodied Red Wines

 Easy-drinking, light-bodied red wines are growing more popular by the day in the land down under.
 These light and refreshing bottles thrive in the cool-climate regions of Australia.
-The favorite type is the Pinot Noir, which is bursting with the flavor of fresh berries, enriched spices, and a pale-hued appearance.
+The favourite type is the Pinot Noir, which is bursting with the flavour of fresh berries, enriched spices, and a pale-hued appearance.

 When it comes to light-bodied reds, it’s difficult to determine specific differences based on region, however, here are some of the top producers you can enjoy in Australia.
 In Mornington Peninsula, check out Stonier, Kooyong, Crittenden, Eldridge Estate, and Yabby Lake.
 If you want to give some of Yarra Valley’s options a try, consider Yering Station, Mac Forbes, or Timo Mayer.